-Hubby, X-Ray and I had just gotten to Farnham, a beautiful picture perfect Tudor-esque town in Surrey, found a cute coffee shop waiting to meet some old friends for a leisurely lunch when our driver called me (he rarely does!) to urgently inform me that he had an accident towards our last delivery of the day when a crazed London driver swerved in front of him.
+Hubby, X-Ray and I had just gotten to Farnham, a beautiful picture perfect Tudor-esque town in Surrey (where we now delivery our cakes), found a cute coffee shop waiting to meet some old friends for a leisurely lunch when our driver called me (he rarely does!) to urgently inform me that he had an accident towards our last delivery of the day when a crazed London driver swerved in front of him.

 Luckily he was fine, which is a massive relief, but when he told me our custom three tiered birthday cake heading to Syon Park for a super swish milestone celebration had tipped over and smashed its face beyond recognition I was on the verge of tears.

 Our drivers are so very careful and experienced in handling our cakes, and even though minor damage can be unavoidable at times on the roads and are easily fixed, I knew it had to be major for him to ring me.
 He sent me some photos and upon seeing them I don’t know what came over me, but I was all zen-cake-ninja like going, I don’t know how imma gunna fix this but I’m gunna.